National Steel Bridge Alliance

 The art of designing and building beautiful, efficient, economical, and sustainable steel bridges has been practiced for more than a century.
 The American Institute of Steel Construction (AISC) launched its Prize Bridge Competition in 1928 as a way to showcase the beauty of steel bridges.

-Since the Sixth Street Bridge won the first competition in 1928, more than 300 bridges have won first place in a variety of categories, and at least an equivalent number of bridges has received a merit or honorable mention award for finishing as runner up.
+Since the Sixth Street Bridge won the first competition in 1928, more than 300 bridges have won first place in a variety of categories, and many more have received a merit or honorable mention award for finishing as runner up.
 Overall, this competition has recognized more than 600 bridges of all sizes from all across the United States.